 In early spring 2007, Greg Lochow and I went out to make a couple short films in the Calumet area of southeast Chicago.
-One is about a missing link in a long regional bikeway.
-The other tells of a lake that is sealed off and hidden from the local community.
+One is about a missing link in a long regional bike path.
+The other tells of a ‘lost lake’ sealed off and hidden from the local community.
 In each we had to move through a complex geography, combining video with still shots to tell a story.
 We tried to draw out the key points of a complicated issue to convey a clear community goal.
-So we placed each story, each project, in the midst of its difficult setting, showing its promise for the revitalization of a rough post-industrial area.
+So we placed each story, each project, in the midst of its difficult setting, showing its promise for the revitalization of this rough post-industrial region.

 For ‘Goin’ Up The Gap’ we were joined by bicycle advocate Steve Buchtel on his bike (he’s eyeing that milkshake at the end).
-For ‘The Lost Lake’ we had to engage in trespassing, which is a sort of risky game on the southeast side.
+For ‘The Lost Lake’ we had to engage in trespassing, which is a risky endeavor and really fun and interesting on the Southeast Side.
 Greg’s editing skills made sense of a mass of raw footage.
 Both takes were a blast.